yoyoong/mHapSuite/README.md

- -mode,--mode <args>                sequencing mode, TAPS | BS (default) -pat,--pat                         whether inputPath is pat file -filterFlag,--filterFlag           whether filter the reads contain missing value, only works in enter -pat
+ -mode,--mode <args>                sequencing mode, TAPS | BS (default) -pat,--pat                         whether inputPath is pat file -filterFlag,--filterFlag           whether filter the reads contain missing value, only works in enter -pat -cutFlag,--cutFlag                 whether cut the reads contain missing value, only works in enter -pat and not enter -filterFlag
 ```

 Example of usage: